Naruno/Naruno/README.md

 - In-chain developer incentives
 - Built-in application structure
 - Custom wallet system

+*Some features will be adjusted in stable release.

 The software is written in **PEP8** format and **only** needs dependent libraries for GUI panel.
 Decentra Network software, designed with a focus on the **community on the Github platform**, In addition, **Stability**, **Functional** and **Unit** tests of all systems are ready and automated.
 It also has various structures for **automatic setup of test environments**.
 It is fully compatible with **Git code management system** and **Agile mindset**.